-Yin with Reiki
+Yin Yoga with Reiki

 Reiki is a form of energy healing that originated in Japan in 1922.
 Developed by Mikao Usui, it is a gentle, non-invasive practice where a practitioner channels healing energy, typically through their hands (placed lightly on, or just above the body) aimed to help balance a person’s physical, emotional, mental, and spiritual well-being.